JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ## Program entry point

-An entry point of a Kotlin application is the `main` function.
+An entry point of a Kotlin application is the `main` function:

 ```kotlin
 fun main() {